modio/modio-docs/public/en-us/features/metrics/dashboards/game-dashboard-data.md

 ## User Activity Metrics

 ![UGC Metrics](img/ugc-mau.png)
-Monitor active users, comments, guide engagement, and creator growth, with segmentation by logged-in vs. anonymous users and geographic breakdowns.
+Monitor UGC users, comments, guide engagement, and creator growth, with segmentation by logged-in vs. anonymous users and geographic breakdowns.

 ### Definitions

-#### UGC Active Users
+#### UGC MAU

 **What it measures**
-The number of unique users active within the UGC ecosystem.
+The number of unique users for the current and previous month.

 **How it's measured**
-An active user is defined as anyone performing a qualifying action such as downloading, subscribing, rating, or commenting on a UGC.
+An UGC user is defined as anyone performing a qualifying action such as downloading, subscribing, rating, or commenting on a UGC.

 **Deduplication**
 Events are deduplicated on a 24-hour rolling period based on the combination of: